 \section{Conclusion}

 We presented an integrated study on the problem of finding a fair linear scoring function for top-$k$ selection.
 Our work spans hardness analysis, algorithm design, practical engineering and empirical evaluations.
 We started with the hardness analysis for establishing the theoretical foundation and informing algorithm design (see Section~\ref{subsec:implications}).
 This was followed by algorithm design exploring both theoretically grounded and practically motivated opportunities, which lead to our two-pronged solution: A $k$-level-based algorithm for small $k$ and a MILP-based algorithm for large $k$.
 Practical engineering then addressed implementation challenges arising from the theory-practice gap and fairness considerations inherent to the problem (see Section~\ref{subsec:practical_klevel}).
 Finally, empirical evaluation explored scenarios where worst cases behavior does not manifest and identified areas critical to real-world performance.
 (See Figure~\ref{fig:structure} for a more detailed roadmap.)
 Our result is a practically efficient solution that is significantly faster than SOTA, accompanied by many insights which we believe can inform future studies.

 As for the future direction, although our $k$-level-based algorithms are significantly faster for small $k$, they still do not scale efficiently for any $d > 3$, with the best run time being $O(n^{\lfloor d/2 \rfloor}k^{\lceil d/2 \rceil})$.
 It would be interesting to see if there exist better algorithms with run times such as $O(n + k^{d-1})$.
 Such an algorithm would not violate the theoretical limits while offering significantly better scalability for small $k$.
-Moreover, experimental results of our MILP-based method show that a theoretically worse algorithm can still work well in practice.
-It is well known that a MILP solver applies many heuristics that utilize the structure of the given program for the speedup, which results in the better real-world performance for our problem.
+Moreover, it would be interesting to see how to make such an algorithm work in practice.
+On the other hand, it is well known that a MILP solver applies many heuristics that utilize the structure of the given program for the speedup, which results in the better real-world performance for our problem.
 It would be interesting to see how far one can go using methods that explicitly utilize the structure of the dataset itself, particularly since our hardness analysis shifts the focus to real-world performance for large $k$.
 In this context, understanding the typical structure of an input dataset could be valuable.

-\begin{acks} The author would acknowledge the Minnesota Supercomputing Institute (MSI) at the University of Minnesota for providing computing facilities. \end{acks}